VRJams/retrovr/README.md

 ## Thanks

-This work stems from the amzing work done by [sgosselin](https://github.com/sgosselin) on his [original repo](https://github.com/sgosselin/retrovr).
+This work stems from the amazing work done by [sgosselin](https://github.com/sgosselin) on his [original repo](https://github.com/sgosselin/retrovr).

 His code is the true heart of this project and this would never have been possible without him

-Thanks also to the amazing LOVR community, which has helped us develop this and gave us a lot of uspport!
+Thanks also to the amazing LOVR community, which has helped us develop this and gave us a lot of support!
 Find us and them on their [Matrix](https://matrix.to/#/#community:lovr.org)